| M A Y 1

 to fifty years, and even sooner, if some nation should actively

+promote the venture.
 The first reaction of most

 people to the arrival of these asexually produced children,